 |TOEFL iBT® test:||90|

-Adlerbert 60th Anniversary Scholarships - Will be offered for the first time during 2014 to fee paying Master's Programme students who were admitted Autumn 2013, including scholarship holders whose scholarships do not include costs of living coverage.
-This means that, for instance, holders of Swedish Institute scholarships and Sievert Larsson, version 2 scholarships will not be eligible to apply.
+Adlerbert 60th Anniversary Scholarships - Was awarded for the first time during 2014 to fee paying Master's Programme students who were admitted Autumn 2013, including scholarship holders whose scholarships did not include costs of living coverage.
+This means that, for instance, holders of Swedish Institute scholarships and Sievert Larsson, version 2 scholarships are not eligible to apply.
 In order to be eligible the applicant must have passed at least 60 credits during the first year of studies.
-The scholarships, which amount to 60 000 SEK each, will be awarded based on the applicants' cumulative grade point average .
-Around 10 to 20 scholarships will be offered in 2014.
-More information about how to apply, etc., will be published soon.
+The scholarships, which amount to 60 000 SEK each, are awarded based on the applicants' cumulative grade point average .
+Around 10 to 20 Scholarships will be offered each year.

 Adlerbert Foreign Student Hospitality Fund - Only open for international students who have been admitted to, and enrolled on, a Master's Programme at Chalmers.
 Thus, prospective students cannot apply.
 Students can be awarded the scholarship a maximum of two times.
 The application period opens in late January and closes in late February.
 Consequently, it is only possible to apply during this period of a student's first and second year.

-The Swedish Institute, a government agency, administers over 500 scholarships each year for students and researchers coming to Sweden to pursue their objectives at a Swedish university.
+The Swedish Institute, a government agency, administers numerous scholarship programmes each year for students and researchers coming to Sweden to pursue their objectives at a Swedish university.
 Use their online guide in order to find out if any of the Swedish Institute scholarships are available for citizens of your country at your intended level of study.